-TopDog Health’s DermAid supplement includes all these essential ingredients, plus a key bonus ingredient incorporated into every scoop: methylsulfonylmethane (MSM).
+A key bonus ingredient you may want to explore is: methylsulfonylmethane (MSM).
 This bio-available sulfur naturally supports the structural integrity of your dog’s skin by providing the key sulfur component of collagen and keratin.
 It also naturally eliminates free radical damage of the skin by supporting glutathione production.
-A simple daily scoop of DermAid on your dog’s meals will mean reduced shedding, improved skin health, and a strong and shiny coat.

 Step 5: Reduce Stress

 Just like humans, dogs get stressed.
 And just like in our bodies, emotional responses are powerful and can manifest physically in your dog’s body.
 If there’s been a big change in your home environment, your dog’s excessive shedding could be a reaction to stress.
 Have you recently moved homes?
 Has a family member passed away or moved out?
 Maybe there’s been a higher-than-normal level of conflict in your household?
 Dogs are sensitive to all these things.